WWF Backlash (2000)

 The 2000 Backlash was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was the second Backlash and took place on April 30, 2000, at the MCI Center in Washington, D.C., and presented by Castrol GTX.
+It was the second annual Backlash and took place on April 30, 2000, at the MCI Center in Washington, D.C.
+The concept of the event was based around the backlash from WrestleMania 2000.

 Nine professional wrestling matches were scheduled on the event's card.
-The concept of the pay-per-view was based around the backlash from WrestleMania 2000.

-The main event was a singles match for the WWF Championship with Shane McMahon as special guest referee, in which The Rock (aided by the returning Stone Cold Steve Austin) defeated Triple H to win the championship.
+The main event was a singles match for the WWF Championship with Shane McMahon as special guest referee, in which The Rock, aided by the returning "Stone Cold" Steve Austin, defeated Triple H to win the championship.
 Featured matches on the undercard included Chris Benoit defeating Chris Jericho by disqualification to retain the WWF Intercontinental Championship and a six-man Hardcore match for the WWF Hardcore Championship, which Crash Holly won to retain the championship.

 Production

 Background

-In 1999, the World Wrestling Federation (WWF, now WWE) held a pay-per-view (PPV) entitled Backlash as the post-WrestleMania XV event.
+In 1999, the World Wrestling Federation (WWF, now WWE) held a professional wrestling pay-per-view (PPV) event entitled Backlash as the post-WrestleMania XV event.
 The first show was originally titled "Backlash: In Your House", but the promotion discontinued the "In Your House" series of events to establish monthly PPVs in which Backlash was the first.
 The concept of the pay-per-view was based around the backlash from WWF's flagship event, WrestleMania.
 A second Backlash event was scheduled for April 30, 2000, at the MCI Center in Washington, D.C., and featured the backlash from WrestleMania 2000.
 This in turn established Backlash as an annual PPV for the WWF.